neil7057/beach_hut_society/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, .
+        1. As a First Time Visitor, I want to see what the site is about.
-        2. As a First Time Visitor,
+        2. As a First Time Visitor, I want to get an indictaion of the types of content.
-        3. As a First Time Visitor,
+        3. As a First Time Visitor, I want to be able to sign up and post.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor,
+        1. As a Returning Visitor, I want to be able to log in and view posts.
-        2. As a Returning Visitor,
+        2. As a Returning Visitor, I wannt to see a list of the latest forum posts.
-        3. As a Returning Visitor,
+        3. As a Returning Visitor, I want to be able to view all my posts.

     -   #### Frequent User Goals
-        1. As a Frequent User,
+        1. As a Frequent User, I want to be able to search for on topic content by keyword.
-        2. As a Frequent User,
+        2. As a Frequent User, I want to be abe to manage my account settings.
-        3. As a Frequent User,
+        3. As a Frequent User, I want to be able to post and comment on my and other threads.

 -   ### Design
     -   #### Colour Scheme